CSho27/PowerUp/README.md

 - In order for the game to load the new data, you will have to restart the game if it is already running

 Alpha Notes:
- - While the app is still in development, you will notice appearances, special abilities, and a few other properties will not export correctly
- - Until those features are implemented, the app will be overwriting random players, and your exports will take on the properties of the original player
- - Once all the features of the app have been completed, this problem will correct itself
  - There is no guaruntee your alpha database will work when used with newer versions of the app.
-App data will not be backwards compatible until v1.0.0
+App data will not be backwards compatible until v1.0.0.
+ - You *will* be able to import exported game saves from alpha versions.

 ## FAQ:
 1. Will the rosters work in season mode? <br/>